An Exact Solver for Submodular Knapsack Problems: Experiments.

-As mentioned in Section~\ref{sec2}, Algorithm~\ref{alg1} consistently outperforms Algorithm~\ref{alg1}$^+$ in all our tests.
-It solves more instances, both those generated using the method by~\citet{sakaue2018} and those generated using our approach, and does so in less time.
-Although Algorithm~\ref{alg1}$^+$ examines fewer nodes, it is overall less effective.
-The fact that Algorithm~\ref{alg1}$^+$ considers fewer nodes than Algorithm~\ref{alg1} provides empirical evidence that the pruning test in Algorithm~\ref{alg1}$^+$ based on $\kv$ is more effective than the pruning test based on $\fkh$ used in Algorithm~\ref{alg1}.
-However, the higher quality of the pruning test in Algorithm~\ref{alg1}$^+$ comes at the cost of solving an NP-hard problem in each call to $\sn$, which remains computationally expensive even when using state-of-the-art solvers like Gurobi.
-Our results indicate that this additional effort is not justified: although the pruning test improves in quality, the associated time cost is too high to improve overall performance compared to Algorithm~\ref{alg1}.
+As mentioned in Section~\ref{e_sec2}, Algorithm~\ref{e_alg1} consistently outperforms Algorithm~\ref{e_alg1}$^+$ in all our tests.
+It solves more instances, both those generated using the method by~\textcite{sakaue2018} and those generated using our approach, and does so in less time.
+Although Algorithm~\ref{e_alg1}$^+$ examines fewer nodes, it is overall less effective.
+The additional pruned nodes in Algorithm~\ref{e_alg1}$^+$ come at the cost of solving an NP-hard problem in each call to $\sn$, which remains computationally expensive even when using state-of-the-art solvers like Gurobi.
+Our results indicate that this additional effort is not justified: although more nodes are pruned, the associated time cost is too high to improve overall performance compared to Algorithm~\ref{e_alg1}.

-Next, we evaluate the performance of the accelerated versions of Algorithm~\ref{alg1} on the artificially generated instances.
-Specifically, we compare Lazy Evaluations, Early Pruning, Candidate Reduction, and the combination of Lazy Evaluations and Candidate Reduction ($\LECR$) against Algorithm~\ref{alg1} and the solvers $\Umod$ and $\Udom$ by~\citet{sakaue2018}.
+Next, we evaluate the performance of the accelerated versions of Algorithm~\ref{e_alg1} on the artificially generated instances.
+Specifically, we compare Lazy Evaluations, Early Pruning, Candidate Reduction, and all possible combinations of the acceleration techniques against Algorithm~\ref{e_alg1}, the solvers $\Umod$ and $\Udom$ by~\textcite{sakaue2018}, and the branch-and-cut algorithm $\BC$.
 As before, the comparison is based on the number of instances solved within a 1-hour time limit, the average running time, and the average number of nodes considered.
+The results of our tests are summarized in Tables~\ref{e_tab3} and~\ref{e_tab4}, and Figures~\ref{e_fig1} and~\ref{e_fig2}.
+Notice that we deferred the results for the combinations $\LEgCR$, $\LEgEP$, and $\LEgCREP$ to the Appendix, as $\LEg$ performed poorly compared to both Algorithm~\ref{e_alg1} and the other acceleration techniques, and its combinations with $\EP$ and $\CR$ did not change this substantially.
+Moreover, these results provide only limited further insight beyond the comparison with the combinations of $\LE$ with $\EP$, and $\CR$.